How Have The Public Responded?

-Since then, people have been making everything from small changes to completely overhauling their lifestyles.
+Since then, people have made everything from small changes to completely overhauling their lifestyles.
 However, now more than ever, we’re seeing a significant difference in people’s attitudes and practices towards living greener.

-The popularity of living a more eco-friendly life has been on the rise for many years.
+Living a more eco-friendly life has been on the rise for many years.
 You only have to look at the high streets.
 Zero-waste stores are popping up, ‘wonky fruit and veg’ is sold to reduce food waste, and more cycle lanes are lining the roads.
-All of which are excellent steps towards a greener future and reducing the impact of climate change.
+All of these are excellent steps towards a greener future and reducing the impact of climate change.

-However, when the average household produces 2.7 tonnes of CO2 each year through heating (Source: The CCC), more needs to be done.
+However, more must be done when the average household produces 2.7 tonnes of CO2 each year through heating (Source: The CCC).